rmuadzan/Simple-Store/README.md

 # Simple-Store
-This website is built using golang with echo framework.
+This website is built using golang with echo framework and mysql database with gorm.

 ## Installation